obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 .\excel2serasite.exe sera_site.xlsx -out sitexml_output
 ```

-The tools are distributed as PyInstaller `--onedir` bundles.
-Do not move the
+The tools are distributed as comporessed folders that contain all
-executable out of its folder; it needs the bundled libraries and SiteXML schema
+required libraries and data.
+Do not move the executable out of its
-data next to it.
+folder; it needs the bundled libraries and SiteXML schema data next to it.

 Unsigned macOS executables may trigger a Gatekeeper warning.
 If you trust the
 source of the bundle, remove the quarantine attribute from the unpacked tool